redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 )
 ```

-With this 8-bit clamp in place, we create three colour functions that use hard-coded colour thresholds:
+With the `$8_bit_clamp` function in place, we can now create three colour functions that supply hard-coded colour thresholds.

+Since these functions are very small, their definitions can be compressed into a single line:

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -